noCTRL-Studios/com.noctrl.game-events/README.md

 ## 📜 Crediting noCTRL Studios
 If you use this package, you must credit **noCTRL Studios** and include a link to its GitHub repository:
 [https://github.com/noCTRL-Studios](https://github.com/noCTRL-Studios)
 Include this in your project documentation, README, or game credits.
-See `LICENSE.md` for full details.

 ---